 High employee turnover is one of the biggest problems companies face today.
 The cost of an employee leaving is significant.
 Therefore, many employees try to avoid that expense.

 Employee retention can be improved in many ways.
-Employee relations is one of them.
+Employee relationship management is one of them.

 Employees who feel like they don’t know what is going on in the company feel frustrated and isolated.
 As a result, they feel insecure and often consider new job opportunities.